-Because stores that accept checking account numbers as payment are far and few between, we’re presenting another idea — online gift cards.
-You can use your checking account numbers to purchase gift cards from the websites below.
-Then, you can use the gift card to make purchases online, generally at any website that takes credit cards or, if the gift card is store specific, on that store’s website.
+Since there aren’t many stores that accept checking account numbers as payment, another alternative is online gift cards.
+You can use your checking account numbers to purchase gift cards for third-party retailers from the websites below.
+Then, you can use the gift card to make purchases online, generally at any website that takes prepaid/bank credit cards or, if the gift card is store-specific, on that store’s website.

 As discussed above, you can pay with your checking account on Amazon by adding your checking account information at checkout.
-Amazon sells a variety of gift cards, including Visa gift cards, which you can use anywhere Visa is accepted, and many brands or store-specific gift cards.
-Visa gift cards cost about $6 per $100 of value on the card, and many store gift cards don’t have an extra fee, and only cost their face value plus shipping, if applicable.
+Amazon sells a variety of gift cards, including Visa gift cards, which you can use anywhere Visa is accepted, as well as many third-party gift cards.
+Visa gift cards come with a small service fee, but many store gift cards don’t have an extra fee and only cost their face value plus shipping, if applicable.

-You can purchase a variety of gift cards for a discounted price at CardCash.com.
-First, create an account on the CardCash website, then access your account settings by clicking the button at the top right-hand corner.
-Scroll down to “My Bank Accounts” and select “Add Account” on the next page.
-From there all you have to do is type in your routing and account numbers.
-You have the option to buy an online gift card, which will arrive in your email, or a physical gift card, which will be shipped to you via USPS.
+You can purchase a variety of gift cards for a discounted price at CardCash.
+First, create an account on the CardCash website.
+Then you must make three purchases with alternate payment methods and intend to spend at least $1,000 to apply for access to making ACH payments.
+You have the option to buy an online gift card, which is delivered via email, or a physical gift card, which will be shipped to you via USPS for free.
 Online gift cards are usually delivered to your email within 24 hours of purchase.

-You can purchase Visa gift cards from many banks.
-Check the website or call customer service of the bank where you maintain your checking account to see how and where you can buy gift cards from them.
-Most banks will charge around $4 to your account.
+You can also purchase Visa gift cards from many banks.
+Check the website or call customer service of the bank where you maintain your checking account to see how and where you can buy gift cards.
+Most banks will charge around $4 to your account, on top of the gift card amount.
 Your card will be given to you upon purchase if you buy it at the bank.
-If your bank has an option to purchase gift cards on their website, be aware of whether you’re purchasing an online gift card or physical gift card.
+If your bank has the option to purchase gift cards on its website, be aware of whether you’re purchasing an online gift card or a physical gift card.

-If you’re still looking for more options, see our related article about stores that accept eChecks or personal checks for customers shopping online.
+If you’re still looking for more options, see our related article about stores that accept eChecks or personal checks online.
 You may also want to see where to get same-day check printing.